aglerum/usedit/README.md

-## Files and information related to FSU's USEDit project
+## Files and information related to the USEDit project

 This site is still under development.
 Please see the Wiki.